datahub-project/datahub/README.md

 ![DataHub](docs/imgs/datahub-logo.png)

-> ✨ DataHub participates in Hacktoberfest.
+> 👕🌲 DataHub participates in Hacktoberfest.
 Refer https://hacktoberfest.digitalocean.com for more details.
 > - Support open source and pick a limited edition T-shirt or plant a tree.
 > - To earn your Hacktoberfest tee or tree reward, you must register and make four valid pull requests (PRs) between October 1-31 (in any time zone)
+> - Pull requests that we consider to be low-quality contributions (which we discourage).
+(From : https://hacktoberfest.digitalocean.com/details#quality)
+>   - Pull requests that are automated (e.g. scripted opening pull requests to remove whitespace/fix typos/optimize images).
+>   - Pull requests that are disruptive (e.g. taking someone else's branch/commits and making a pull request).
+>   - Pull requests that are regarded by a project maintainer as a hindrance vs. helping.
+>   - Something that's clearly an attempt to simply +1 your pull request count for October.

 > 📣 Next DataHub town hall meeting on November 6th, 9am-10am PDT ([convert to your local time](https://greenwichmeantime.com/time/to/pacific-local/))
 > - [Signup sheet & questions](https://docs.google.com/spreadsheets/d/1hCTFQZnhYHAPa-DeIfyye4MlwmrY7GF4hBds5pTZJYM)